Understanding Credit Cards: A Comprehensive Overview

 Your credit score is a crucial factor in the approval process for credit cards.

 - A good score is typically 700 or above; a fair score is between 650 and 699; a poor score is below 650.
+For more details on what credit score you need for a $3,000 loan, visit our dedicated page.

 - Steps to improve your credit score include: